 Starting your round on the Back Nine (Hole #10)

-Absolutely no starting on #10 tee without permission from the Golf Shop and also ensuring that you will not cut in front (“cut in front” means that the group on #9 will not have to wait at all for you to complete the play of Hole #10) of any group coming up the 9th hole at anytime.
+Absolutely no starting on #10 tee without permission from the Golf Shop and also ensuring that you will not cut in front (“cut in front” means that the group on #9 will not have to wait at all for you to complete the play of Hole #10 by the time they arrive at the 10th tee) of any group coming up the 9th hole at anytime.

 The Golf Shop Staff will, if at all possible, combine smaller groups into foursomes or re-sequence starting times to optimize the pace of play.
 Groups of four or smaller are the norm.
 Fivesomes may be approved by the Golf Professionals when they will not impact the pace of play.
 Players in fivesomes must maintain the pace of play or they will not be allowed to play.